ArsenRogovoi/NodeJS-project__business-cards-app/README.md

 # Business cards app

 This is a project of HackerU bootcamp in NodeJS.
-This app is a REST API server of business cards which registered users create for other users of this server.
+This app is a REST API server of business cards app where business users advertise their businesses by creating cards of their business and where other users can look for the posted different services.

-If you are not a registered user you can search for business cards that other business users created but if you want create your own card you have to register like a business user.
+In this server you can do different things depending on your permissions.

 ## Postman: